BRIGHTNESS-INSIDE-BOX/FUD-Keylogger-Golgappa/README.md

 #### :octocat: COMPILATION PREFFERED IDE :> YOU CAN USE CODE BLOCKS FOR SUCCESSFULL COMPILATION OF SOURCE CODE

 -----------------------------------------------------------------------------------------------------------------

 # IMPORTANT

-#### :octocat: You Can Make Changes To C source code file , to change the path where you want to save the keylog file ,

-#### FOR THIS MAKE SURE TO CHANGE LINE NUMBER 124 IN SOURCE CODE FILE .
+#### :octocat: You Can Make Changes To C source code file , to change the path where you want to save the keylog file , LINE NUMBER 124 IN SOURCE CODE FILE .

 #### :octocat: If You Have Not Made Changes To The File You Must Run Unhide.bat , in the same path(folder) to get the keylog visible .